 We are pleased to announce that the RADA Festival will be a commissioning partner of HOME in Manchester for their online Homemakers festival.

 There is an acting short course at RADA for everyone; whether you are a complete beginner, want to build on your existing experience, or simply get a taste of our training.
 Find your perfect fit with our Winter Shorts.

 Winter Shorts - Eleanor, Henry VI, Part 2: Online

-Eleanor is The Duchess of York.
+Eleanor is The Duchess of Gloucester.
 And she is ambitious.
 Explore Shakespeare's portrayal of Eleanor from Henry VI, Part 2, through acting and scene study...

 Winter Shorts - The Duchess of Malfi: Online

 Bloodthirsty, in the true Jacobean manner, but arguably one of the tenderest and most human plays.
 Enjoy unpacking Webster’s timeless masterpiece, guided by a RADA tutor...

 Winter Shorts - Love, Passion and Intimacy: Online

 Examine approaches to sensitive issues for actors.
 With reference to plays old and new, learn how the intense demands of the drama can be reconciled with safety in the rehearsal room...